sohaibmaan048/Portfolio/_posts/2026-04-02-ATM-System.md

 One important lesson from this project was that programming is rarely perfect on the first attempt.
 Many features required multiple revisions before they worked correctly.
 The process taught me that persistence is often more important than initial success.

+---

+## Organization and Confidence

 As the project grew, I also learned the importance of organization.
 Writing everything in a random order quickly became confusing.
 I started grouping related sections of code together and adding comments to explain important parts of the program.
 This improved readability and made debugging easier.

 Another benefit of the ATM project was the confidence it gave me.
 Before starting, I doubted whether I could create a complete application.
 By the time I finished, I realized that even complex programs are built from simple concepts combined effectively.

 The project also demonstrated how programming concepts connect with one another.
 Variables stored account information, conditions controlled decision making, loops managed repetition, and debugging helped solve problems.
 Everything I had learned during Programming Fundamentals suddenly came together in one practical application.

+---

+## Beyond Code: Problem Solving That Matters

 Beyond technical knowledge, the ATM system taught me valuable problem solving skills.
 Every feature required planning, testing, and refinement.
 Instead of focusing solely on writing code, I learned to think about how users would interact with the program and what could go wrong during execution.